 These days the KVR is part of the Trans Canada Trail system maintained by our local regional District government.
-With hundreds of kilometres of trails all connecting at Tulameen we are visited all year round by outdoor enthusiasts , Mountain Bikes, and Hikers are welcome as well as ORV’s.
+With hundreds of kilometers of Trails all connecting at Tulameen we are visited all year round by outdoor enthusiasts , Mountain Bikes, and Hikers are welcome as well as ORV’s.

 The KVR follows the east shore all the way to the end of the lake.
 Otter Lake is home to many pleasure craft from Ski and Wake Boats to paddle boats, Canoes, and Kayaks , the lake can be a busy place on summer weekends.

 Our small sandy beach where lake and town meet is a perfect place for families and friends to meet and splash in the waters of Otter Lake, a swim float with attached slide for the kiddies graces the swimming enclosure providing hours of sun and fun for visitors young and old.
 This small park is equipped with toilets and a few picnic tables with a green area large enough for many groups to place their beach towels.

 A short drive north is Otter Lake Provincial Park a perfect little campsite designed for one of B.C.’s favorite pastimes Camping.
 Otter lake narrows here and creates a small bay that is used by the camp site for quieter water sports like Kayaking, Canoeing, and fishing though the odd larger craft has been seen there as well.
 There are still some fish in Otter Lake and the local Fish and Game club has partnered with the Provincial fisheries in an effort to enhance the fishing experience further by adding thousands of fish every year.

 Otter River which flows in at the north end of the lake and connects Otter Lake to the Tulameen river at the south end of town is slow flowing and small.
 The section from the lake to the Tulameen river is a perfect tubing run for anyone that wants a leisurely float on a sunny day.
 It wont take long but you can extend the float to an hour or more if you wish and walk back via the KVR or be picked up at the bridge and drive back.

 The Tulameen River once devastated by placer mining is now much quieter though mining claims still line the shores.
 A great little river to explore known for it’s Kayaking opportunities in the spring, with gold panning and Fishing year round in it’s many pools and tail outs.

-Tulameen amenities include (The Trading Post) a General Store/Gas Station/Liquor Store/Restaurant.
-(We just call it the Mall)
+Tulameen amenities include (The Trading Post) a quaint General Store/Gas Station/Liquor Store/Restaurant.
 We have an ATV shop, Motel, RV Park, Rental Cabins, and a ICBC Body Shop.